-- the Class I directors will be Margi McLoughlin, Ph.D. and Una Ryan, OBE, Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2020; - the Class II directors will be Kevin Young, CBE and David A. Lamond and their terms will expire at the annual meeting of stockholders to be held in 2021; and - the Class III directors will be Casey C. Lynch, Stephen S. Dominy, M.D. and Christopher J. Senner and their terms will expire at the annual meeting of stockholders to be held in 2022.
+- the Class I directors will be , and , and their terms will expire at the annual meeting of stockholders to be held in 2020: - the Class II directors will be , and , and their terms will expire at the annual meeting of stockholders to be held in 2021: and - the Class III directors will be , and , and their terms will expire at the annual meeting of stockholders to be held in 2022.

-In addition, our amended and restated bylaws and amended and restated certificate of incorporation will provide that, subject to the rights of any series of preferred stock, (i) only the board of directors may fill vacancies on the board of directors until the next annual meeting of stockholders and (ii) the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
+In addition, our amended and restated bylaws and amended and restated certificate of incorporation will provide that (i) only the board of directors may fill vacancies on the board of directors until the next annual meeting of stockholders and (ii) the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the total number of directors.